 - Trust is at the root of all good relationships - Personal and professional - Must establish common goals and work towards them together - Trust is created when everyone believes that everyone else has the same goals - 1.
 Maintain a fair, respectful communication style - with careful listening - 2.
 Expect and accept another's right to disagree - 3.
 Realize the value of disagreement - it can lead to something better

 Proposal/Plan Presentations

-Next Week on February 12 Wednesday Morning, 10am-12 (usual) Wednesday Evening, 6pm-8pm RS 208
+Next Week in two times February 17th Wednesday Morning, 10am-12 (usual) Wednesday Evening 6-8pm